-The School District's bonded debt consists of various issues of general obligation bonds that are generally callable with interest payable semiannually.
-Bond proceeds primarily pay for acquiring or constructing capital facilities.
+The School District's bonded debt consists of general obligation bonds that are generally callable with interest payable semiannually.
 Bonds have also been issued to advance-refund previously issued bonds.
-The School District repays general obligation bonds from voter-approved property and/or ESPLOST tax collections.
+The School District repays general obligation bonds from voter-approved property taxes and/or ESPLOST tax collections.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.